Pythagoreanism: In the Middle Ages

 Arabic translations of the Golden Verses were produced in the 11th and 12th centuries.
 In the Medieval Islamic world a Pythagorean tradition took hold, whereby spheres or stars produced music.
 This doctrine was further developed by Ikhwan al-Safa and al-Kindi, who pointed to the similarity between the harmony of music and the harmony of the soul.
 But Islamic philosophers such as al-Farabi and Ibn Sina vehemently rejected this Pythagorean doctrine. in Kitab al-Musiqa al-Kabir Al-Farabi rejected the notion of celestial harmony on the grounds that it was "plainly wrong" and that it was not possible for the heavens, orbs and stars to emit sounds through their motions.

-The four books of the Corpus Areopagiticum or Corpus Dionysiacum (The Celestrial Hierarchy, The Ecclesiastical Hierarchy, On Divine Names and The Mystical Theology) by Pseudo-Dionysius the Areopagite became enormously popular during the Middle Ages in the Byzantine world, were they had first been published in the 1st century, but also the Latin world when they were translated in the 9th century.
-The division of the universe into heaven, earth and hell, and the 12 orders of heaven were credited as Pythagoras’ teachings by an anonymous biographer, who was quoted in the treatise of the 9th century Byzantine patriarch Photius.
+The four books of the Corpus Areopagiticum or Corpus Dionysiacum (The Celestrial Hierarchy, The Ecclesiastical Hierarchy, On Divine Names and The Mystical Theology) by Pseudo-Dionysius the Areopagite became enormously popular during the Middle Ages in the Byzantine world, where they had first been published in the 1st century, but also the Latin world when they were translated in the 9th century.
+The division of the universe into heaven, earth and hell, and the 12 orders of heaven were credited as Pythagoras's teachings by an anonymous biographer, who was quoted in the treatise of the 9th century Byzantine patriarch Photius.
 The 13th century astronomer and mathematician John of Sacrobosco in turn credited Pseudo-Dionysius when discussing the twelve signs of the zodiac.

 In the Middle Ages various classical texts that discussed Pythagorean ideas were reproduced and translated.
 Plato's Timaeus was translated and republished with commentary in the Arab and Jewish worlds.
 In the 12th century the study of Plato gave rise to a vast body of literature explicating the glory of God as it reflected in the orderliness of the universe.
-Writers such as Thierry of Chartres, William of Conches and Alexander Neckham referenced not only Plato but also other classical authors that had discussed Pythagoreanism, including Cicero, Ovid and Pliny.
+Writers such as Thierry of Chartres, William of Conches and Alexander Neckham referred not only to Plato but also to other classical authors that had discussed Pythagoreanism, including Cicero, Ovid and Pliny.
 William of Conches argued that Plato was an important Pythagorean.
 In this medieval Pythagorean understanding of Plato, God was a craftsman when he designed the universe.

 On Western science

-In the De revolutionibus, Copernicus cites three pythagorean philosophers as precursors of the Heliocentric Theory:
+In the preface of De revolutionibus, Copernicus cites three pythagorean philosophers as precursors of the Heliocentric Theory: Hicetas, Philolaus and Ecphantus.